-(a) Fair value of financial assets
+(a) Fair Value of Financial Assets

-(i) Impairment of available-for-sale equity financial assets
+Impairment of available-for-sale equity financial assets

-The Group determines that available-for-sale equity financial assets are impaired when there has been a significant or prolonged decline in the fair value below its cost.
+The Group determines that availablefor-sale equity financial assets are impaired when there has been a significant or prolonged decline in the fair value below its cost.
 This determination of what is significant or prolonged requires judgment.
 In making this judgment, the Group evaluates among other factors, the normal volatility in share price, the financial health of the investee, industry and sector performance, changes in technology, and operational and financing cash flow.
 In this respect, a decline of 20% or more is regarded as significant, and a period longer than 12 months is considered to be prolonged.
 If any such quantitative evidence exists for available-for-sale financial assets, the asset is considered for impairment, taking qualitative evidence into account.